offlinezer0/Quillan-v4.2-repo/Media Template/X profile deep dive template.md

 📚 2.
 Content Universe Breakdown:

-- Target: “[@user]", "[Body of Work / Linked Material]”, Dissect “[Content]” with surgical precision 🔪.
+- Target: “[@user]", "[Body_of_Work]" / "[Linked_Material]”, Dissect “[Content]” with surgical precision 🔪.
-- Objective: Check profile for links or additional information ℹ️, Map ideas to their origins and evolution.
+- Objective: Check “[@user]" profile for links or additional information ℹ️, Map ideas to their origins and evolution.
 Trace the ideology, aesthetic, and emotional code.

 Deliverables:
  - 💬 Contextual DNA: Root source of ideas (Experience, Cultural Signal, Technical Mastery).